Different eigenvalue distributions encode the same temporal tasks in recurrent neural networks: Results

+Considering the {tasks studied and the different realizations obtained}, in general, Figure \ref{fig_10} {shows} a schema that allows us to summarize the results, linking the dominant eigenvalues with the behaviour of the activity.

+{According to the results presented in this section, } {there are multiple ways for the internal configurations to reproduce the same task for which the network was trained.
+In each task, it is necessary to have at least one mode, of those defined before, associated with each possible output state.
+Additional modes may exist, but these will not be excited by the input stimulus combinations.}

-Thus, the long term dynamic is governed by the eigenmodes with the eigenvalue (or eigenvalues) with the largest real part.
-It is observed that this is true for all the realizations obtained in this work since this state always corresponds to some of the responses to the combinations of the stimuli, being the active or passivated, oscillatory, or fixed-point output.
-In fact, for the realizations that have complex dominant eigenvalues, if we numerically estimate the frequency of oscillation, for the oscillatory states, of the activity $ h_i $, it is worth approximately:
+{Following the description presented in Section \ref{long}, and in the light of the results obtained in the simulations shown in Section \ref{RESULTADOS NUMERICOS}, the states described in the Equations \ref{eq-lin-4} and \ref{eq-lin-5} were observed.
+In fact, for the realizations that have complex dominant eigenvalues, if we numerically estimate the frequency of oscillation, of the activity $ h_i(t) $, it is approximately:}